132nd-etcher/docs/EDLM proposal/index.md

 Allow me to start with the cons, and provide, for each of them, a way to mitigate them.

 #### No WYSIWYG ("What you see is what you get")
-Markdown is pure text, therefore an editor who is busy writing documentation does not see the result appear as he types.
+In my current proposition, I plan to use the Markdown syntax to write the actual content.
+Markdown is (very) simple; it's pretty much pure text, and very similar to the syntax we're using for the forum.
+Since Markdown is pure text, an editor who is busy writing documentation does not see the result appear as he types.
 Font does not resize for headings, pictures do not appear, tables do not build, etc.

 ##### *Mitigation*